fagia/gitlab-playground/README.md

 Since this is still an open issue for the CE version of GitLab: https://gitlab.com/gitlab-org/gitlab-ce/issues/41084, we have to create a *fake* user and issue a PAT (Personal Access Token) that we'll pass to the CI/CD commands that work with GitLab API.

-Go to GitLab GUI Admin area, go to Users area and click button 'New user'.
-Give the new user 'ci-cd-executor' as both name and username and 'ci-cd-executor@nowhere.com' as email.
-Click button 'Create user' and then 'Edit' button and enter a password for this user and 'Save changes'.
+Go to GitLab GUI Admin area, go to Users area and click button `New user`.
+Give the new user `ci-cd-executor` as both name and username and `ci-cd-executor@nowhere.com` as email.
+Click button `Create user` and then `Edit` button and enter a password for this user and `Save changes`.
-Go to Groups area, enter the 'tech-lunch' group and add the user 'ci-cd-executor' as *Maintainer* of the group.
+Go to Groups area, enter the `tech-lunch` group and add the user `ci-cd-executor` as `Maintainer` of the group.
-Now logout from 'root' user and log back in as 'ci-cd-executor'.
+Now logout from `root` user and log back in as `ci-cd-executor`.
-Once a new passowrd has been set and logged in again, click on the top right user avatar and access the 'Settings' area and then the 'Access tokens' area.
+Once a new passowrd has been set and logged in again, click on the top right user avatar and access the `Settings` area and then the `Access tokens` area.
-Add a new personal access token with name 'ci-cd-execution' and the 'api' scope checked.
-Copy the newly created token value and log back as 'root'.
+Add a new personal access token with name `ci-cd-execution` and the `api` scope checked.
+Copy the newly created token value and log back as `root`.
-Access the CI/CD settings area for the 'tech-lunch' group and open the 'Variables' section, here add a new protected variable with name 'COMMANDS_API_TOKEN' and value the personal access token value you just copied.
+Access the CI/CD settings area for the `tech-lunch` group and open the `Variables` section, here add a new protected variable with name `COMMANDS_API_TOKEN` and value the personal access token value you just copied.

 #### Create a GitLab project for running service tests

-Go to the 'tech-lunch' group, click on the "New project" button.
-Enter 'service-tests' as project name and click 'Create project' button.
+Go to the `tech-lunch` group, click on the "New project" button.
+Enter `service-tests` as project name and click `Create project` button.

-Then add a *.gitlab-ci.yml* file to this new repo with the following basic stage just to try out the command that we just builded and pushed in the previous steps:
+Then add a `.gitlab-ci.yml` file to this new repo with the following basic stage just to try out the command that we just builded and pushed in the previous steps:

 <pre>
 variables: